The one that got away

 I can hear the screams of suppressed anger now, winging its way to this website: “Yes, bad things happened in the past, but let us put all of that behind us, and march on to a glorious future, all sharing equally in the rights and opportunities of citizenry now we are devoid of European interference in our lives.”
 They do not see the racism.

 It was Blair’s government that passed the Bill to reinstate a devolved parliament – very reluctantly.
-He thinks it was a serious error of judgement: “It only encouraged them to ask for more.”
+Blair thought it an error of judgement: “It only encouraged them to ask for more.”
 In a self-serving trade Blair stole Scotland’s oil rights.
 Getting a hobbled Parliament back is hopelessly inadequate compensation.

-When it comes to humane politics, to treating their neighbours as they themselves would wish to be treated, the English set themselves terribly low standards, which unfortunately they fail to live up to.
+When it comes to humane politics, treating neighbours as they themselves would wish to be treated, the English set themselves terribly low standards, which unfortunately they fail to live up to.